NotAShelf/nvf/.github/README.md

 **A**: Yes!
 Add `"~/.config/nvim"` to `vim.additionalRuntimePaths = [ ... ]` and
 any plugins you want to load to `vim.startPlugins`.
 This will load your configuration from `~/.config/nvim`.
-You may still use `vim.*` to modify Neovim's behaviour with Nix.
+You may still use `vim.*` options in Nix to further configure Neovim.

 ## Credits